ngkz/ngkz.github.io/content/post/lfs-52.md

 I am writing a sphinx domain and directives for describing package and its build script.

 It only parses and stores package information for now.
-I'm implementing its visual representation now.
+It does not have a visual representation yet.

 <!--more-->